osmansahan/map-tile-downloader/README.md

 Why manual placement?
 Large data cannot be committed to GitHub; users must download and place folders locally.

 Notes about data formats
-- Parquet dosyaları çalışma zamanı için yeterlidir. `geocoordinate_data/` altında `.parquet` dosyaları ve `metadata_original.json` varsa uygulama çalışır.
-GeoJSON/FlatGeobuf yalnızca Parquet üretmek istiyorsanız gereklidir (opsiyonel).
+- Parquet files are sufficient for runtime.
+If `geocoordinate_data/` contains the `.parquet` files and `metadata_original.json`, the app will work.
+GeoJSON/FlatGeobuf are optional and only needed if you plan to regenerate Parquet.
-- Yükleyici öncelikle Parquet'i kullanır; Parquet yoksa FlatGeobuf (`countries.fgb`) veya GeoJSON'a düşer.
+- The loader prefers Parquet; if it’s missing, it falls back to FlatGeobuf (`countries.fgb`) or GeoJSON.

 ## Configuration (config.json)